FlorinDorneanu/biotop-aquascaping/README.md

 * [CSS Validator](https://jigsaw.w3.org/css-validator/) - Testing validity of CSS.
 * [Am I Responsive](https://ui.dev/amiresponsive#) - Checking the responsive nature and creating the mock-ups provided.
 * [Logo](https://logo.com/) - Making the logo for the website.
-* [Buceplant](https://buceplant.com/blogs/aquascaping-guides-and-tips/the-benefits-of-aquariums-on-health-and-mood) - The hyperlink and text content from the "Benefits" page was taken from this website.
+* [Buceplant](https://buceplant.com/blogs/aquascaping-guides-and-tips/the-benefits-of-aquariums-on-health-and-mood) - The hyperlink and text content from the Benefits page was taken from this website.
-* [Aquascaping Love](https://aquascapinglove.com/learn-aquascaping/aquascaping-styles/) - The images and text content from the "Services" page was taken from this website.
+* [Aquascaping Love](https://aquascapinglove.com/learn-aquascaping/aquascaping-styles/) - The images and text content from the Services page was taken from this website.

 ## Code